You are aware that exercise and a good diet can keep you healthy. Can you name some fun heart healthy activities for adults?

-There have been surveys done as to whether strength training or aerobic training provides more protection for your heart.
+Surveys have been done as to whether strength training or aerobic training provides more protection for your heart.

 In a survey of 4,000 adults it revealed that activity such as strength training seemed more beneficial to heart health than dynamic activity, However, those who ranked the best were the ones who engaged in both strength training and cardio training.